GauthamYerroju/gauthamyerroju.github.io/_posts/2020-12-31-anime-tldrs.md

 ### Psycho-Pass

 TLDR: Really good.
-Very intelligent, rarely dramatic but well-done (subtle), passable soundtrack, good word-building.
-Per-episode pacing is great (starts off as self-contained episodes but evolves into a continuous plot), but overall pacing is too fast for the word-building to really sink in, which is a shame because it's actually very good.
+Very intelligent, rarely dramatic but well-done (subtle), passable soundtrack, good world-building.
+Per-episode pacing is great (starts off as self-contained episodes but evolves into a continuous plot), but overall pacing is too fast for the world-building to really sink in, which is a shame because it's actually very good.

 I'll fill these out more in the future and tweak the assessment criteria as I go along.
 I can probably use many of the same criteria for story-rich games too.